-Benefits should cover traumatic injuries that occur during a single event, such as a broken leg from a fall.
-Workers’ compensation may also cover psychological injuries from withstanding sudden stress at work.
+Benefits should cover traumatic injuries during a single event, such as a broken leg from a fall.
+Work comp may also cover psychological injuries from withstanding sudden stress at work.
 Mental conditions may be more challenging to prove than physical injuries.